mhwlng/streamdeck-elite/README.md

 So, when the stream deck button is pushed, the 'key down' event is sent to the keyboard and only after the stream deck button is released, the 'key up' event is sent to the keyboard.
 The streamdeck 'hotkey' button also has this behaviour.
+For Odyssey, the 'Open Access Panel' button is available here.

 After you install the plugin in the streamdeck software, then there will be several new button types in the streamdeck software.